 Directed Drawing for Thanksgiving

 Directed drawings are always a fun activity!
 Not only do students love these, but teachers do, too!
-A directed drawing is a perfect addition to your virtual Thanksgiving activities because it can be done from school or at home!
-Simply assign your students the link to a directed drawing video, or lead one live from your classroom!
+A directed drawing is a perfect addition to your digital Thanksgiving activities because it can be done from school or at home!
+Simply assign your students the link to a directed drawing video!

 Directed drawings are not just time-fillers.
 Students will be practicing listening skills, following directions, art elements, creativity, and more!
 Their drawings can even be hung on display in your classroom.
 Or, at home on their refrigerator.
 I have linked three great directed drawing videos below.